Jaseunda/scode-packages/CONTRIBUTING.md

 SCODE_PKG_REVISION=4
 ```

-If package version has been updated, `TERMUX_PKG_REVISION` should be removed.
+If package version has been updated, `SCODE_PKG_REVISION` should be removed.

 ## Downgrading the package or changing versioning scheme